 Authors will need to upload the following separate files/items into SAGE Track:

-Abstract.
+- Abstract.
 Please upload an abstract of 200 words or fewer describing the purpose, methods, and general findings of the study.

-$25.00 Non-refundable Manuscript Processing Fee.
+- $25.00 Non-refundable Manuscript Processing Fee.
 Authors must pay the non-refundable $25.00 manuscript processing fee electronically through SAGE Track.
 All new manuscripts require a fee unless authored by ASA student members.

-NOTE: Additional details on preparing manuscripts for ASR are published in the ASA Style Guide (5th ed., 2014) available from the American Sociological Association.
+NOTE: Additional details on preparing manuscripts for ASR are published in the ASA Style Guide (7th ed., 2022) available from the American Sociological Association.

 Ethics: Submission of a manuscript to another professional journal while it is under review by the ASR is regarded by the ASA as unethical.
 Significant findings or contributions that have already appeared (or will appear) elsewhere must be clearly identified.
 All persons who publish in ASA journals are required to abide by ASA guidelines and ethics codes regarding plagiarism and other ethical issues.
 This requirement includes adhering to ASA’s stated policy on data-sharing: “As a regular practice, sociologists share data and pertinent documentation as an integral part of a research plan.
-Sociologists generally make their data available after completion of the project or its major publications, except where proprietary agreements with employers, contractors, or clients preclude such accessibility or when it is impossible to share data and protect the confidentiality of the data or the anonymity of research participants (e.g., raw field notes or detailed information from ethnographic interviews)” (ASA Code of Ethics, 1997).
+Sociologists generally make their data available after completion of a project or its major publications, except where proprietary agreements with employers, contractors, or clients preclude such accessibility or when it is impossible to share data and protect the confidentiality of the research participants (e.g., field notes or detailed information from ethnographic interviews)” (ASA Code of Ethics, 2018).

 Sections in a manuscript may include the following: (1) Title page, (2) Abstract, (3) Text, (4) Notes, (5) References, (6) Tables, (7) Figures, and (8) Appendixes.
 Make sure to include a placeholder for all tables and figures in the main text (e.g., insert Table 1 here).

-Title page.
+- Title page.
 Please include the following:

-Full article title
+- Full article title

-Acknowledgments and credits
+- Acknowledgments and credits

-Each author’s complete name and institutional affiliation(s)
+- Each author’s complete name and institutional affiliation(s)

-Grant numbers and/or funding information
+- Grant numbers and/or funding information

-Key words (four or five)
+- Key words (four or five)

-Corresponding author (name, address, phone/fax, e-mail)
+- Corresponding author (name, address, phone, e-mail)

 - Abstract.
 The abstract (150 to 200 words) should not include authors' names or other identifying information.

-- Blinded Manuscript.
+- Anonymized Manuscript.
 The manuscript should not include the title page, authors' names or affiliations, or any other identifying information.
 ASR uses anonymous peer reviewers for manuscript evaluation.
 Delete or rewrite any text that identifies you as the author: when citing your own work, please write “Smith (1992) concluded...,” but do not write “I concluded (Smith 1992)....”

-Headings and subheadings.
+- Headings and subheadings.
 Generally, three heading levels are sufficient to organize text.
 See recent issues for examples.